intelligenthack/intelligentcache/README.md

 var cache = new CompositeCache(memoryCache, redisCache);
 ```

-Note that this cache does not invalidate correctly in a webfarm environment: Invalidations will work on the local server and redis but not the other webfarm webservers.
-In order to propagate invalidation we introduced two new composable ICache objects: `RedisInvalidationSender` and `RedisInvalidationReceiver`.
+Note that this cache does not invalidate correctly in a web farm environment: Invalidations will work on the local server and Redis but not the other web farm webservers.
+In order to propagate invalidation, we introduced two new composable ICache objects: `RedisInvalidationSender` and `RedisInvalidationReceiver`.

 In order to create a local cache that invalidates when the remote cache is nuked, you can follow this composition pattern:

 ```c#
 ISubscriber subscriber = GetRedisSubscriber();
 var invalidationChannel = "cache-invalidations";
 var cache = new CompositeCache(
     new RedisInvalidationReceiver(
         new MemoryCache(/* arguments */),